University Of Sussex

 The University of Sussex run an e-Submissions and e-Feedback system known as "ESEF", which enables students to upload their course assignments at their own convenience.
 A key component of ESEF is Study Direct, a customised version of the open-source Moodle platform.

-In late 2015, the monitoring system began to encounter serious stability issues, resulting in its complete breakdown from the end of October.
+Unfortunately, in late 2015, the monitoring system began to encounter serious stability issues, resulting in its complete breakdown in October.
 This meant the university had no way of knowing if claims of unsubmitted work were justified or not.
-Moreover, the original developer had since left, and the University had very little documentation available to fix it.
+Moreover, the original developer had since left, and the University had very little documentation available to fix the issues.

-The University of Sussex contacted us and asked for our help.
-We performed a three day assessment of the monitoring system.
-The health check revealed the main cause of the problem lay in the complicated and often resource hungry architecture.
+The University of Sussex contacted Rittman Mead seeking assistance.
+We first performed a three-day assessment of the monitoring system.
+As part of this assessment, we performed a health check, which revealed that the main cause of the problem lay in the complicated and often resource-hungry architecture.
 We proposed an optimised architecture by simplifying processes and upgrading to the latest technology.
-Meanwhile we added OS monitoring which had been previously absent.
+Meanwhile, we added OS monitoring, which had been previously absent.

-Following the engagement, the University of Sussex’s IT department was able to efficiently monitor their systems for errors and performance issues, resulting in greater levels of service for their users.
-Using dashboards designed by Rittman Mead, they could see performance levels, as well as detailed and historic metrics surrounding any issues with the system.
-Furthermore, the new solution meant the University is now capable of accurately investigating the claims of unsubmitted work.
+• Following the engagement, the University of Sussex’s IT department was able to efficiently monitor their systems for errors and performance issues, resulting in greater levels of service for its users.
+Using dashboards designed by Rittman Mead, they gained access to performance levels, as well as detailed and historic metrics surrounding any issues with the system.
+Furthermore, the new solution meant the University was now capable of accurately investigating the claims of unsubmitted work.

-The overhead of monitoring was minimal, yet the benefit significant.
-By monitoring server metrics, it was also possible to drive realtime alerting for immediate problems, as well as analyse historical trends in order to support capacity planning.
+• The overhead of monitoring was minimal, yet the benefit was significant.
+By monitoring server metrics, it was also possible to drive real-time alerting for immediate problems, as well as analyse historical trends in order to support capacity planning.
 Without this kind of monitoring, capacity planning becomes impossible.
-Furthermore, troubleshooting is entirely reactive to problems that occur, rather than proactively preventing the problems occurring in the first place.
+Furthermore, troubleshooting becomes entirely reactive to problems that occur, rather than preventative.